The REAL Cost of Living in Belgrade, Serbia [2023 Update]

 How much does it cost to live comfortably in Belgrade?

-Have in mind that the average salary in Belgrade is somewhere around $650 per month, so if you have $1,000, you are already well above the average, so the quality of life should be really high.
+Have in mind that the average salary in Belgrade is somewhere around $700 per month, so if you have $1,000, you are already well above the average.

 woman in Belgrade